rainbow-red/rainbow-core/README.md

 -[x] MojangAPI - Returns the PlayerProfile of an aksed Player (UUID, NAME) <br>
 -[x] DatabaseAPI - Provides methods to connect, insert and read data from the database.
 [Priority: HIGH] (UNTESTED) <br>
 -[x] UserInitialsAPI - Getting Prefix, Suffix, Color from the User.
 [Priority: MID] (UNTESTED)<br>
--[ ] UserDataAPI - Provides methods to save/read User Data in an easier way!
+-[x] UserDataAPI - Provides methods to save/read User Data in an easier way!
+-[ ] UserLogAPI - Manages Files to log interactions with the server.

 <br>
 <!--